electricbookworks/electric-book/_docs/editing/markdown.md

 Just put two `*`s before and after the bold text: `good for **shouting**`. **Shouting.**

-Tip: If you use bold in a first-level heading (e.g. `# **Chapter 1** Lost at Sea`), our Classic theme's typography will put that bold text onto its own line, set off from the heading.
+Tip: If you use bold in a first-level heading (e.g. `# **Chapter 1** Lost at Sea`), our template's typography will put that bold text onto its own line, set off from the heading.
 This is useful for chapter numbers that should look separate from the chapter title, but in the underlying HTML need to be part of the heading, for instance when software generates tables of contents.
 {:.sidenote}

 ### Lists